Our Year - 2021

 At Chelsea Groton Bank, we pride ourselves on combining the best people with the best technology, in order to provide a level of service that’s unparalleled in our region.
 In 2021, just as we have throughout the Bank’s 167-year history, we worked with customers and community members to help them conveniently and safely manage their finances and achieve their goals.

 When I think about 2021 in retrospect, successfully adapting to change sums up the incredible year that we had.
 Some of the changes were short term, dealing with the constantly shifting sands of the COVID pandemic.
 Others were an acceleration of changes that have been brewing for years, even decades, suddenly becoming more acute as the epidemic forced changes in the behavior and priorities of our customers and communities.

-Read the entire letter Michael Rauh, President and CEO, penned to the community here.
+Read the rest of the letter Michael Rauh, President and CEO, penned to the community here.

-Employees Raised $5,836 for 20 Organizations Through Casual for a Cause Days
+Employees Raised $6,800 for Local Organizations Through Casual for a Cause Days

 100% Participation in Acts of Kindness Program